tecris/dev-environment-linux/README.md

 ### With Docker
 ---
- - Basically this is just to test on a clean machine.
+ - This is just to test a clean/fresh install.
+   * `$ docker build --no-cache -t casadocker/dev-linux-base base`
-   * `$ docker build --no-cache -t casadocker/dev-linux .`
+   * `$ docker build --no-cache -t casadocker/dev-linux user-customized`

 ### With Vagrant
 ---